-but generally the monitoring and maintenance of these assets should not pose too many difficulties for our industry, bearing in mind the various innovative methods that are being introduced.
 FSRUs are perhaps more of a challenge because, while clearly similar in basic structure, machinery, piping and Ex equipment to the LNG carriers from which many of them have been converted, the conditions and location in which they operate are quite different.

-FSRUs are generally associated with gas powered generating stations and are often located in river estuaries and/or near to the major conurbations where the power is required.
+FSRUs are generally associated with gas powered generating stations and are often located in river estuaries and / or near to the major conurbations where the power is required.

 The structures are not likely to experience the load conditions of a sea going vessel so it is likely that structural fatigue will be lower in most cases.

+No man camera.

-If FSRUs are attached to a jetty for long periods, they may be affected by storms coming from directions open to the sea, which might make it necessary to move an asset a safe distance away from the jetty, or even out to sea; the latter requiring the asset to have serviceable propulsion and steerage systems.
+If FSRUs are attached to a jetty for long periods they may be affected by storms coming from directions open to the sea which might make it necessary to move the asset a safe distance away from the jetty or even out to sea, the latter requiring the asset to have serviceable propulsion and steerage systems.

 Proximity to the jetty might also have an effect on hull corrosion and protection systems interfering with any protection systems on the jetty.

-Marine growth could also be a challenge with respect to the need for regular cleaning, firstly to ensure that the unit remains capable of suitable sea-going performance and secondly to ensure that removal and disposal of heavy marine growth for hull in-water inspection does not create an environmental issue.
+Marine growth could also be a challenge with respect to the need for regular cleaning, firstly to ensure that the unit remains capable of suitable sea going performance and secondly to ensure that removal and disposal of heavy marine growth for hull in-water inspection does not create an environmental issue.

 Other challenges to in-water inspections include water clarity, turbidity and strong currents that can make underwater operations difficult, especially for divers carrying out inspection or maintenance tasks.

-Other considerations include the possibility that FSRUs located in shallow and/or tidal waters may experience the effects of increased corrosion or particles blocking piping, filters, water ballast tanks and so forth.
+Other considerations are that FSRUs located in shallow and / or tidal waters may experience the effects of increased corrosion or particles blocking piping, filters, water ballast tanks and so forth.

-The fact is that floating gas is an exciting industry that is pioneering the delivery of electrical energy.
-Whilst we have new issues to deal with, our industry has the organisational skills and technology that can be further developed to meet the challenges.
+The fact is that Floating Gas is an exciting industry that is pioneering the delivery of electrical energy and whilst we have new issues to deal with our industry has the organisational skills and technology that can be further developed to meet the challenges.

-Meeting the challenges
+Meeting the challenge...this theme has been the backbone of a number of Joint Industry Projects

-The topic of reliable, non-intrusive and low-cost monitoring as the basis for more efficient maintenance points to robotics and digitised methods of data gathering and analysis.
-This theme has been the backbone of a number of joint industry projects (JIPs) and industry projects seeking new technology or adapting existing technology from other industries to meet our needs.
-It is worth mentioning that adapting technology seems to be far less expensive, and is a faster way to get new methods to the work face, rather than developing the required systems from scratch.
+The topic of reliable non-intrusive and lowcost monitoring as the basis for more efficient maintenance points to robotics and digitised methods of data gathering and analysis.

+This theme has been the backbone of a number of Joint Industry Projects (JIPs) and industry projects seeking new technology or adapting existing technology from other industries to meet our needs.

+It is worth mentioning that adapting technology seems to be far less expensive and is a faster way to get new methods to the work face than developing systems from scratch.